The Last Spritz

 Best Men's Colognes Under $50

-Fifteen colognes that cost less than dinner and smell better than fragrances four times the price.
+7 colognes that cost less than dinner and smell better than fragrances four times the price — and unlike the seasonal lists, every one of these works all year.
 The “you need to spend $150 to smell good” myth dies here.

-These picks aren't consolation prizes.
-Dylan Blue at $35 outperforms Sauvage in blind tests.
-Montblanc Explorer carries 80% of the Aventus DNA for a tenth of the price.
-Azzaro The Most Wanted gets more compliments than fragrances costing four times as much.
-The gap between budget and luxury isn't what the department store counter wants you to think.
+These aren't consolation prizes.
+Montblanc Explorer carries most of the Aventus DNA for a tenth of the price.
+Hugo Boss Bottled is the office workhorse that never reads cheap.
+Drakkar Noir is four decades of icon for under $30.
+And the dupes — Dusk for Layton, Liquid Brun for Althair — get the same compliments as bottles costing five times more.
+The gap between budget and luxury isn't what the department-store counter wants you to think.

 Quick Picks — Our Top 3